 to go in the next item (so this is an item file that you'd probably want to set

-<macro yikwid> to suppress the warnings)::
+<macro yikwid> to suppress the warnings but rather than

 ~1000 <macro set .counter. = 1>;